AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality Image Generation

-\textbf{Autoregressive Transformers.} DALL-E \cite{ramesh2021zero} is the first to leverage autoregressive Transformers \cite{vaswani2017attention} for text-to-image generation, by using them to generate a sequence of image tokens after taking the text tokens as input.
+\textit{Autoregressive Transformers.} With the rise of Autoregressive Transformers, many works explored a straightforward approach to use an \textit{Autoregressive Transformer to autoregressively model text and image tokens} (i.e., inputs) as a single stream of data, allowing them to take text tokens as input while producing image tokens as output.
+As they are able to treat input image and text tokens as a single stream of data, it can be said that these autoregressive methods aim to model the joint distribution of image and text tokens.
+Yet, to train these Autoregressive Transformer models, typically without pre-trained text encoders, often requires large amounts of image-text paired data for training.
+These models also often require the images to be discretized into discrete tokens, so that they have a similar format to text tokens which are discrete, meaning that they also often require support from other encoder models.
+Therefore, many Autoregressive Transformers employ VAEs to encode the images into image tokens, together with text tokenization methods to get text tokens.
+DALL-E \cite{ramesh2021zero} is the first to leverage autoregressive Transformers \cite{vaswani2017attention} for text-to-image generation, by using them to generate a sequence of image tokens after taking the text tokens as input.
 The image tokens are then decoded into a high-quality images via a trained discrete VAE \cite{van2017neural}.
 CogView \cite{ding2021cogview} also proposes a similar approach, but with significant improvements in image quality, and also investigates fine-tuning for downstream tasks.
 CogView 2 \cite{ding2022cogview2} introduces a cross-modality pre-training method (CogLM) which facilitates the conditioning on both image and text tokens to perform various tasks such as image captioning or image editing, on top of text-to-image generation.
+N\"UWA \cite{wu2022nuwa} trains an encoder that takes text or visual inputs, and an autoregressive decoder with an efficient attention mechanism that is shared among 8 visual synthesis tasks, e.g., text-to-image generation and manipulation.
+Make-A-Scene \cite{gafni2022make} improves the controllability of text-to-image generation by allowing an optional segmentation map as input, while also increasing the quality and resolution of the generated images by improving the tokenization process.
 Parti \cite{yu2022scaling} further scales up the model size to improve image quality.